-- Employees are encouraged to submit proof of age and military service well in advance of retirement in order to expedite the application process. - Proof of age is needed before application can be processed. - All proofs must be originals, certified copies, or faxes sent directly to the RRB from the official custodian of the document. - Medical evidence of disability is required. - The first payment an annuitant receives from the RRB may be a partial payment. - Annuitant will continue to receive this amount until the final rate is awarded. - Once final rate certified, annuitant will receive all back payments due. - To receive benefit payments, beneficiaries are required to enroll in either: - Direct Deposit payments directly transferred to checking/savings account. - Direct Express payments transferred to a Direct Express-issued Debit MasterCard®. - Enrollment waivers are available only under very limited conditions. - Benefits of participating in Direct Deposit or Direct Express: - Participants don't have to worry about the mail being late, or a check being lost/stolen. - Payments are available in the beneficiary's account the morning of the payment date.
+- Employees are encouraged to submit proof of age and military service well in advance of retirement in order to expedite the application process. - Proof of age is needed before application can be processed. - All proofs must be originals, certified copies, or faxes sent directly to the RRB from the official custodian of the document. - Medical evidence of disability is required. - The first payment an annuitant receives from the RRB may be a partial payment. - Annuitant will continue to receive this amount until the final rate is awarded. - Once final rate certified, annuitant will receive all back payments due. - To receive benefit payments, beneficiaries are required to enroll in either: - Direct Deposit -transfers payments to checking/savings account. - Direct Express -transfers payments to a Direct Express-issued Debit MasterCard®. - Enrollment waivers are available only under very limited conditions. - Benefits of participating in Direct Deposit or Direct Express: - Participants don't have to worry about the mail being late, or a check being lost/stolen. - Payments are available the morning of the payment date.